syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## Ellipse style

-By changing corner radius of the segmented item using `ItemContainerStyle` property and changing `CornerRadius` property in `SelectedSegmentStyle` style property, users can achieve the ellipse style.
+Users can achieve the ellipse style, by changing corner radius of the segmented item using the `ItemContainerStyle` property and changing `CornerRadius` property in the `SelectedSegmentStyle` style property.

-This example illustrates how to customize the ellipse style
+The following code example illustrates how to customize the ellipse style.

 {% tabs %}
 {% highlight xaml %}